damianmcdonald/etl-attribute-mapping/readme.md

 1. update the source database following a successful load operation
 1. provide error handling for each step in the ETL process

-If your MySql installation is not installed on the same machine as Kettle or if you are using a different MySql user (not the expected kettle-demo user) then you will need to configured the database connections.
+If your MySql installation is not installed on the same machine as Kettle or if you are using a different MySql user (not the expected *kettle-demo* user) then you will need to configure the database connections.

 The database connections can be configured in *Spoon* by editing the specific connections via the *View tab -> ETL Mapping Attribute Transformation -> Database connections*.